-Our main targets for this park was Red-naped Bushshrike,Friedmann’s Lark and Quail-plover .We managed to get the first two with minimum effort, the third one proved to be a hard-nut to crack .After one and half day of searching, we gave up, there was no point spending a lot of time looking for one bird while we had more places to go and things to do.
-While we were leaving Tsavo West for Taita hills the next morning, something happen!
-While our driver was busy cruising through the vast park, one of my clients notice a lark like flight with unique black-and-white wing pattern with is a clear indicative that it might be our golden-priced target.
+Our main target for this park was Red-naped Bushshrike,Friedmann’s Lark and Quail-plover .We managed to get the first two with minimum effort, the third one proved to be a hard-nut to crack .After one and half day of searching, we gave up, there was no point spending a lot of time looking for one bird while we had more places to go and things to do.
+As we were leaving Tsavo West for Taita hills the next morning, something happen! our driver was cruising through the vast park when one of my client notice a lark like flight with a unique black-and-white wing pattern which is a clear indicator that it might be our golden-priced target.

-That was an incredibly rewarding trip for my guest and I.Everybody was happy!
+That was an incredibly rewarding trip for both the guest and myself.Everyone was happy!

 Kenya habour some of the continent’s most spectacular landscapes and wildlife.
 Its extraordinary biodiversity is inextricably linked to its diverse and complex landscape.Habitats range from coastal beaches,reefs and creeks,through deserts,arid and semi-arid country ,a great range of bush,grassland and woodland,lowland to montane forest, and extensive freshwater and alkaline lake system.